Audit Monitoring Visit Process

 How are firms notified of a visit?

-In addition to the notification, each firm will receive a visit feedback form in order to provide useful feedback on what it thought of the visit process, and a documents and records list that explains what information requires to be made ready for the visit.
+In addition to the notification, each firm will receive a visit feedback form in order to provide useful feedback on what it thought of the visit process, and Visit Questionnaire and Documents and List that explains what information requires to be made ready for the visit.

 What is the visit process?